abhi152003/speedrun_stylus/README.md

 🌟 The final deliverable is a full-stack application featuring three different ZKP verification scenarios: age verification, balance checking, and password verification.
 Deploy your contracts to a testnet, then build and upload your app to a public web server.

+### How ZKP Integration Works
+This project leverages Zero-Knowledge Proofs (ZKPs) to enable private verification of conditions (e.g., age, balance, password) on Arbitrum Stylus.
+Here's the workflow:

+1. **Circuit Design**: The ZKP logic is defined in `.circom` files (e.g., `AgeVerifier.circom`) using the Circom language.
+These circuits encode the rules for verification (e.g., "is age ≥ 18?") without revealing the inputs.
+2. **Proof System Setup**: We use the `snarkjs` library with the Groth16 proving system to generate proving and verification keys.
+The trusted setup is simulated using a pre-existing `pot12_final.ptau` file.
+3. **Contract Generation**: The verification key is exported to a Solidity contract (e.g., `AgeVerifier.sol`) that runs on Arbitrum Stylus, allowing on-chain verification of zk-proofs.
+4. **Frontend Interaction**: The Next.js frontend uses WebAssembly (`.wasm`) outputs from Circom to generate proofs locally, which are then submitted to the deployed contract for verification.
+5. **Arbitrum Stylus Advantage**: Stylus’ Rust-based environment enables efficient execution of the verifier contract, reducing gas costs compared to traditional EVM-based ZKP verification.

+This integration ensures privacy (inputs remain off-chain) and scalability (proof verification is lightweight on-chain).

+We opted for Groth16 due to its efficiency in proof generation and verification, which aligns with Arbitrum Stylus' goal of low-cost execution.
+While it requires a trusted setup, this is acceptable for a proof-of-concept; future iterations could explore trustless setups like PLONK.

+Arbitrum Stylus’ support for Rust-based contracts allows us to optimize the verifier logic beyond Solidity’s limitations.
+The ZKP verifier contracts (e.g., `AgeVerifier.sol`) are deployed to a Stylus dev node, leveraging its lower gas fees and faster execution compared to Ethereum L1.

 ## Checkpoint 0: 📦 Environment Setup 📚